Post Deployment

 Register UCT-C Controller and TAP

 UCT-C supports IPv4 and IPv6 protocols.
-Refer to Deploy UCT-C Solution in Kubernetes.
+For details, refer to Deploy UCT-C Solution in Kubernetes.

 Check UCT-C Controller and TAP Status